Self-Portrait at the Age of 13

 Throughout his life Dürer expressed resolute self-confidence.
 He celebrated himself in his drawings and writings.
 His four known self-portraits were all completed before he entered his 30s, and so they predate his mature period.
 As with the other three self-portraits, which are oil paintings, this work can be interpreted as having recorded Dürer's awareness of, and confidence in, his great-yet-still-developing artistic powers.
 This tone is especially evident in the subject's precocious countenance.
 Dürer presents himself in half-length and in side view, in a pose closely resembling the one seen in a surviving portrait attributed to his father, also Albrecht, who was a goldsmith by profession.
+That both drawings are self-portraits is indicated by their treatment of the right hand, which appears hidden, because difficult to capture while in the act of drawing.

-The artist's left arm is raised, while his index finger, in a gesture seen many times in depictions of Christ, boldly points to an unidentified area outside the picture’s frame.
+The artist's left arm is raised, while his index finger, boldly points to an unidentified area outside the picture’s frame.
 Dürer presents himself in a flattering light: He has long hair, he has the pleasing appearance of a fresh-faced boy, and he has elegant and elongated fingers (at the time, this was a characteristic both fashionable and seen to indicate draftsman skills).
-Dürer wrote in 1528, in reference to his relatively unsophisticated youthful drawings, that even his simple sketches expressed "the spiritual essence of an artist's creative impulse"—since a talented artist could express more in a simple line-drawing than a mediocre artist could express in a year of painting.
+Dürer wrote in the 1520s that even his simple sketches expressed "the spiritual essence of an artist's creative impulse"—since a talented artist could express more in a simple line-drawing than a mediocre artist could express in a year of painting.
+By the time he made this statement, the artist was looking back at his production, including early works like the silverpoint self-portrait that had been made before he entered formal training as an artist under Wolgemut.
+From this retrospective point of view, the drawing becomes proof of Dürer's inborn genius, though at the time of its creation it had a quite different purpose.
+That it was preserved, however, proves that Dürer's family, most likely his father, saw fit to collect his son's output.